-- Communication: Daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser, anti-bacterial wipes and gloves to all staff - Separate material handling equipment for individual users (if possible), and/or company sanitation rules for mechanical equipment applied.
+- Communication: Daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff - Separate material handling equipment for individual users (if possible), and/or company sanitation rules for mechanical equipment applied.

-- Always keep at least 2 metres away from other people - Wipe down Forklift Truck steering wheel, gear stick, operating controls and access handles etc. regularly with anti- bacterial wipes.
-Bin the wipes in a normal refuse sack in branch waste bin having tied it shut - Wash your hands with soap and warm water for 20 seconds once every hour - Do not touch your eyes, nose or mouth if your hands are not clean.
+- Always keep at least 2 metres away from other people - Wipe down Forklift Truck steering wheel, gear stick, operating controls and access handles etc. Regularly with anti-viral wipes.
+Bin the wipes in a normal refuse sack in branch waste bin having tied it shut - Wash your hands with soap and water for 20 seconds once every hour - Do not touch your eyes, nose or mouth if your hands are not clean.